 Bargain Bin: Below you will find links to the items related to today’s article.

-100 BIC-style Lighters Disposable Classic Lighter: Running about 16 cents each and free shipping, these are great to have on hand for both survival and barter use.
+100 BIC-style Lighters Disposable Classic Lighter: These are great to have on hand for both survival and barter use.

 10 Pack Refillable Wand Lighters: These wand-style lighters are typically sold for use with BBQs and fire pits.
 Me?
 I use then to light my gas stove and gas fireplace when the power goes out.
 I like that they are refillable.

-The New 2000-Hour Flashlight: With a few simple tools and a lantern-type flashlight you can purchase for $6 or $7, you can easily build a flashlight that will give off useable light for 2000 hours.
-The eBook is only 99 cents; the print book is $6.95.
+The New 2000-Hour Flashlight: With a few simple tools and a lantern-type flashlight, you can easily build a flashlight that will give off useable light for 2000 hours.

 Zippo 6 Value Pack of Wicks and Flints: Like the components of Coleman Lanterns, the bits and pieces of a Zippo lighter are replaceable.
-If you have a Zippos lighter, be sure to stock up on wicks and flints.
+If you have a premium Zippo lighter, be sure to stock up on wicks and flints.

 Light My Fire Swedish FireSteel: This “Scout” is the one I own.
 Using this basic pocket fire-starter, you can get a nice fire going under almost any conditions.
 This is a small, compact version and is my personal favorite.